Good: First four-cylinder AMG model produces 360PS from turbocharged 2.0-litre engine. Impressive handling and grip levels. As quick as you'd expect

 Bad: Expensive with a starting price of more than £37,000.

 Good: High quality interior.
 Strong diesels.
 A250 AMG Sport 4MATIC the best of the range.

 Bad: Handling not up to BMW 1 Series.
-Suspension a little on the firm side: best on 205/55 R16 tyres.
-Do not be tempted by bling 18" wheels.
+Suspension a little on the firm side.

 Good: Most refined and comfortable small van on the market.
 Big improvement on the Renault Kangoo it's based on.
 109 CDI BlueEfficiency returns a claimed 65.7mpg.

 Good: Small and stylish saloon based on the A-Class.
 Better quality ride.
 Decent sized boot given its size.
 Well finished interior.
 Better looking estate version from 2015.

 Bad: Not particularly engaging or rewarding to drive.
 Rear seats are only really any good for occasional use.

 Good: Handsome looking alternative to the standard small estate.
 Good interior quality.
 CLA 200 CDI is economical.
 Boot is surprisingly useful.

 Bad: Diesels and 7G DCT automatic don't make for the best combination.
 Top models are expensive new.
 Cramped in the back seats.